Aggie0529/AggieforsensePharmaceutical/README.md

 # AggieforsensePharmaceutical
-I am Huang Weijie, and I really want to become an e-commerce operator for Sanse Pharmaceutical.
+I am Aggie, and I really want to become an e-commerce operator for Sanse Pharmaceutical.
 Here are the five reasons why I think I can:

 Relevant experience in e-commerce platforms: I have worked as a merchant operator in the TikTok e-commerce department before.
 Compared to other applicants, I am more sensitive to the interests of the platform, and I can communicate better with the platform.
 I also have a certain market insight and forecasting ability, which enables me to quickly grasp market trends, develop marketing strategies, and adjust marketing strategies based on market changes.
 Passion for e-commerce operations: I like changes and learning new things.
 E-commerce operations are positions that are fast-paced and require quick iterations.
 By doing this job, I can achieve a sense of accomplishment.